 Tumors that cannot be totally removed and that show aggressive characteristics are usually treated with postoperative radiation therapy.

 To see videos of the surgical removal of certain tumors, click the links below:

 Microsurgical resection of cauda equina schwannoma with nerve root preservation

 Preparing for Your Appointment

 Drs.
-Paul C. McCormick, Michael G. Kaiser, Peter D. Angevine, Alfred T. Ogden, Christopher E. Mandigo, Sheng-fu (Larry) Lo, Donald O. Quest, and Richard C.E.
+Paul C. McCormick, Michael G. Kaiser, Peter D. Angevine, Alfred T. Ogden, Christopher E. Mandigo, Patrick C. Reid, Donald O. Quest, and Richard C.E.
 Anderson (Pediatric) are experts in treating spinal tumors in adults.